 Massey’s Bachelor of Veterinary Science (BVSc), is a five-year (10 semester) programme.
-The first semester (beginning in February) is referred to as the “pre-selection” semester.
+The first semester (beginning in February) is referred to as the “BVSc pre-selection” semester.

-Depending on your academic results in this first semester, you may be selected to the ‘professional phase’ of your qualification, beginning in July (4.5 years long).
+Depending on your performance in this first semester, you may be selected to the ‘professional phase’ of your qualification, beginning in July (4.5 years long).
 Selection is highly-competitive so focussing on great results for your first semester is vital.

-In your fifth and final year, you get to choose an area of interest (track), and will do lots of work placements while you are studying, giving you invaluable on-the-job experience.
+In your fifth and final year you get to choose an area of interest (track), and will do lots of work placements while you are studying.
+This gives you invaluable on-the-job experience.
 This individualised final year curriculum allows you to further explore your area of interest while ensuring wide coverage of the main veterinary species.

 “Studying at Massey was the best time of my life.
 I met life-long friends, worked with amazing people and student life was so much fun…”